 Access to the rear of the home can be gained both from the dining area and from the area by the laundry.
 There is also gate access from the side of the home.
 At the rear of the home there is a patio area, which can be used for sitting out, exercise and barbecues.
 The garden area is raised and enclosed by a wall.
-There is a grassed area, plants shrubs and a wet pore floor holding a large trampoline for use by the children.
+There is a grassed area, plants shrubs and a wet pore floor for activities.